Traditions and crafts: discovering Indian know-how

 Mapping the Silk Road

-The state of the Indian market today
+The State of the Indian Market Today

-• World's leading cotton producer (WorldAtlas.com.)
+• World's largest cotton producer (WorldAtlas.com.)

 • 95% of handwoven fabrics come from India.